wyattscarpenter/carpogram/README.md

 a text encoding

 # random notes

+a basic goal of this plain text encoding is to make it really nice for real actual English — computing has come a long way since using a computer meant you had to compromise and have one symbol as a hyphen-minus. you can have nice things.

 Include a character like ) (but smaller?) to be used in smiley faces like :) without messing up nesting parens its found in?

 iso basic Latin